Do you wonder if your age will hold you back from attaining your performance time goals?

 He brings up in his post, Quieting The Lizard Brain, states

-We say we want one thing, then we do another.
-We say we want to be successful but we sabotage the job interview.
-We say we want a product to come to market, but we sandbag the shipping schedule.
-We say we want to be thin but we eat too much.
+We say we want one thing, then we do another, want to be successful but we sabotage the job interview.
+Also, we want a product to come to market, but we sandbag the shipping schedule.
+In addition, we say we want to be thin but we eat too much.
 We say we want to be smart but we skip class or don’t read that book the boss lent us.

 Focus On What You Can Control